ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   - To request the AS that the follow-up access token response includes certain information, if the AS has successfully uploaded the access token to the RS.

-  - To inform C that the AS has attempted to upload the issued access token to the RS, specifying whether the uploading has succeeded or failed.
+  - To inform C that the AS has attempted to upload the access token to the RS, specifying whether the uploading has succeeded or failed.

 * When the SDC workflow is used, it remains possible for C to always obtain the issued access token from the AS.